BrianHanrahan/knowl/docs/prd.md

   - Viewer showing the latest or selected transcript text.
   - List of saved transcript files ordered by newest first, updating after each transcription.
   - Optional speaker diarization (requires Hugging Face token) and a rename dialog to relabel speakers post-transcription.
+  - Ability to send transcripts to OpenAI with an editable prompt, updating on-screen and persisted text once the response returns.

 ## 5. UX & Interaction Flow
 1. User optionally runs `python app.py --list-devices` to gather device indices.